CSR Charter ⅢBeing a Good Corporate Citizen Contributing to Society

 Overseas, the Jacobi Carbons Group, an activated carbon business company that is part of the Osaka Gas Chemical Group, is engaged in exchange with local communities, particularly those in the immediate neighborhood of their plants, and in activities designed to enhance living and educational environments for children.

-Support of Kansai-based “social designers”
+Support for Kansai-based “social designers”

-Since FY2016, our company's membership-based website, “My Osaka Gas,” has maintained the “Social Design+” page, which is aimed at supporting Kansai-based “social designers,” a group of people working on solving local social issues.
+Since FY2016, our company’s membership-based website, “My Osaka Gas,” has maintained the “Social Design+” page, which is aimed at supporting those Kansai-based “social designers,” a group of people working on solving local social issues.

 NOBY T&F CLUB activities